TritonDataCenter/triton-cloud-images/README.md

 ### Granting permission for a zone to use Bhyve

 You must use a `joyent` brand zone `base-64-lts@22.4.0` or later, with a delegated dataset.
-And the nic will need `"allow_ip_spoofing": true`.
+The nic will need `"allow_ip_spoofing": true`.
 If you are using a stand-alone SmartOS server, add this to the JSON when creating the zone.
 If you are using Triton, you will need to add it via NAPI (AdminUI can also be used).

 After provisioning some additional zone setup is required to grant the zone access to the bhyve devices.
 This is *not* something you should grant to untrusted tenants.